awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

   ALTER DATABASE database_name CHARACTER SET character_set_name COLLATE collation;
   ```
 + Improperly setting parameters in a DB parameter group can have unintended adverse effects, including degraded performance and system instability\.
 Always exercise caution when modifying database parameters and back up your data before modifying a DB parameter group\.
 Try out parameter group setting changes on a test DB instance before applying those parameter group changes to a production DB instance\.
++ To determine the supported parameters for your DB engine, you can view the parameters in the DB parameter group used by the DB instance\.
+For more information, see [Viewing Parameter Values for a DB Parameter Group](#USER_WorkingWithParamGroups.Viewing)\.

 **Topics**
 + [Creating a DB Parameter Group](#USER_WorkingWithParamGroups.Creating)